qouteall/immptl/docs/wiki/Portal-Attributes.md

 The portal animation is client-side.
 On the server side the portal moves abruptly.
 The animation can be smooth when the networking condition is not good.

 The portal animation can be triggered by `/portal` commands.
-Using `/tp` command won't trigger the animation.
+Using `/tp` or `/data` command won't trigger the animation.

 The relative teleportation/collision is not yet implemented.
+If a portal moves through you, you won't get teleported.

 ### Bind-Cluster